atooms-mirror/atooms/README.md

 ------------
 You are welcome to contribute to this project!
 Please have a look at [these guidelines](https://framagit.org/atooms/atooms/-/blob/atooms-3.0.0/CONTRIBUTING.md).

-Additional packages
+Component packages
 -------------------
-Atooms is composable: it is easy to add new functionalities, and just those you actually need.
+Atooms is modular: it is easy to add new functionalities, and just those you actually need.
-Additional packages are available from the [atooms main repository](https://framagit.org/atooms).
+Component packages are available from the [atooms main repository](https://framagit.org/atooms).
 These packages will be installed in the atooms namespace to prevent name clashing.

 If you want to add your own package to the atooms namespace, structure it this way